tesommer/FreeCrumbs/Building/Home/README.md

   Moves the mouse to specified x-y coordinates.

 * ``mouse_press <button1> [<button2> [<button3>]]``:
-  Generates a mouse press event.
+  Generates a mouse-press event.
 A button is an integer where nonzero is pressed and zero is not.
 Buttons are numbered left to right.
 In other words, to press the middle button:
   ``mouse_press 0 1``.
 Mouse buttons must be released with the ``mouse_release``